EURECA

 Description:

-The energy drawn by the community members through devices installed at their homes is considered "shared energy" and is therefore incentivized.
-Over the 25-year warranty period of the photovoltaic modules, the total incentives received, minus management expenses, would amount to over €200,000.
-It is also estimated to generate real savings, in terms of lower electricity consumption by all CER members, of about €300,000.
+The energy consumed by community members through devices installed at their homes is classified as "shared energy" and thus incentivized.
+Over the 25-year warranty period of the photovoltaic modules, the total incentives received, minus management expenses, are estimated to exceed €200,000.
+Additionally, real savings are anticipated, with lower electricity consumption across all CER members estimated at around €300,000.

 Read More